Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 <br>

 #### 6\.
-Strategies for Reducing GPU Memory Usage in LLM Finetuning with STTrainer
+Strategies for Reducing GPU Memory Usage in LLM Finetuning

 Besides quantization and LoRa’s efficient finetuning, which are used as memory saving approaches, there are other methods that are currently prevelant in training LLMs.
 These methods reduce memory consumption without compromising performance and are related to storing activations, gradients and optimizer states during finetuning.

-We can easily enable the following techniques using the `TrainingArguments` class from `Transformers`, whose object is then passed to Supervised Fine-tuning Trainer `SFTTrainer` from `TRL` library.

-*The configuration in the following code contains only the settings that pertain to the important training techniques explained in this section for demonstration purposes, it omits necessary configs related to training like batch\_size, learning\_rate, etc. Here is a comprehensive [code of SFTTrainer](https://gist.github.com/younesbelkada/f48af54c74ba6a39a7ae4fd777e72fe8) with complete configuration.*
+*The configuration in the following code contains only the settings that pertain to the important training techniques explained in this section for demonstration purposes, it omits necessary configs related to training like batch\_size, learning\_rate, etc. Here is a code [example](https://gist.github.com/younesbelkada/f48af54c74ba6a39a7ae4fd777e72fe8) with complete configuration.*

 ``` python